- Tuition & Financial Aid

 July 2, 2019

-CSP Board of Regents Appoint Dr. Eric LaMott Interim President
+CSP Board of Regents Appoint Dr. Eric LaMott Interim CEO

 The Board continues to make progress in its search to select CSP’s 10th president and recognizes the importance of identifying the right person to lead the University.
 Dr. Tom Ries, who retired as Concordia’s ninth president at the conclusion of the 2018-19 academic year, has been retained by the Board of Regents for the month of July to support the transition and special projects.